tomhallmain/py_i18n_manager/README.md

 ```bash
 python app.py
 ```
 2. Select a project directory containing a locale directory and translation files (PO files)

-3. Use the interface to:
+3. Use the interface to check status, update files, and manage translations
-   - Check translation status
-   - Update PO files
-   - Create MO files
-   - View and edit translations
-   - Track translation statistics

 ## Requirements

 - Python 3.8 or higher
 - PyQt6
-- polib (for PO file handling)
+- polib
+- babel

 ## Encoding Support